Sambo3975/SMBX2-Tileset-Creator/README.md

 However, this is not always possible if tiles are of differing sizes.
 You may wish to make some minor adjustments to the tileset in Moondust Editor after you export.

-## Known Issues

-* The Edible by Vine option for blocks does not work.
-This is a bug in SMBX2, not this software.
-It will be fixed in the next patch to SMBX2.

 ## Features Planned for Future Releases

 The following features are planned for future releases.
 You can request a new feature [here](https://github.com/Sambo3975/SMBX2-Tileset-Creator/issues/new?assignees=&labels=&template=feature_request.md&title=).
 Approved feature requests will be added to this section.